-Each course has a large (more than 300-page), plastic-spiral-bound All-in-One Student Text and Workbook that is the primary resource for both student and teacher.
+Each course has a large (more than 300-page), plastic-spiral-bound, consumable student textbook that is the primary resource for both student and teacher.
+It contains both the text and the worksheets.
 The Teaching Guide & Answer Key for each course is also essential.
-In this review, I will refer to these two course components as the student text and the teacher guide for the sake of brevity.
-An added bonus with each course is a password to a dedicated "Book Extras" web page with extra helpful tools such as printable pages for games and activities.
+An added bonus with each course is a password to a dedicated Book Extras web page with additional helpful tools such as printable pages for games and activities and links to helpful websites.
+(Many of these pages are also at the back of the Teaching Guide.)
 Access information is in the front of each book with the course instructions.

 Level 2 continues addition and subtraction up through 3-digit numbers (with regrouping).
 It teaches numbers up through 1,000.
 It continues at a higher level of difficulty with telling time, measurement, data and graphs, geometric shapes, and fractional parts.
 It also introduces money with coins and one-dollar bills.